Gernott/mask/Documentation/Introduction/Index.rst

 Why Mask
 ========

 Mask is not the only content element creation extension.
-There is also `Dynamic Content Elements (DCE) <https://extensions.typo3.org/extension/dce>`__ .
-In contrast to Mask, DCE utilizes flexforms extensively.
+There are also other similar extensions around.
+In contrast to Mask, the most other utilize flexforms extensively.
 The downsides of using flexform is already discussed above.
-The backend module is built the good old fashioned way.
-The overview of the fields of an element can become a bit overwhelming, if your element grows.
-Also you have to adjust the TCA manually after TYPO3 upgrades, as there are no migrations.
-DCE loads your content elements via plugins, instead of the modern `FLUIDTEMPLATE cObject <https://docs.typo3.org/m/typo3/reference-typoscript/main/en-us/ContentObjects/Fluidtemplate/Index.html>`__ way like Mask does.

-Nevertheless, DCE is a well-maintained extension and does the main job of creating content elements in an easy way as well.
 It is up to you to decide, what style fits you better.

 Creating custom content elements manually
 =========================================